odoo/odoo/doc/reference/views.rst

   ``context``
     for relational fields only, context to pass when fetching possible values ``readonly``
-    display the field in both readonly and edition mode, but never make it editable
+    display the field in both readonly and edit mode, but never make it editable
   ``required``
     generates an error and prevents saving the record if the field doesn't